 Heart Valve Problems: Aortic Stenosis

 Aortic stenosis means your aortic valve has a problem opening.
 The left ventricle has to work harder to push the blood through the valve.
 In some cases, this extra work will make the muscle of the ventricle thicken.
 In time, the extra work can tire the heart and cause the heart muscle to weaken.
-This type of stenosis can quickly get worse.
+Stenosis usually get worse slowly, over many years.
+But sometimes it can quickly get worse.

-Deposits can form on the aortic valve as you get older.
+Calcium deposits can form on the aortic valve as you get older.
 These deposits make the valve stiff and hard to open.
-In some cases, you may have been born with a problem aortic valve.
-Or, your aortic valve may have been damaged by rheumatic fever or a heart infection.
+In some cases, you may have been born with an abnormal aortic valve.
+Or your aortic valve may have been damaged by rheumatic fever or a heart infection.